bgpdata/collector/docs/INSTALL.md

 Below starts openbmp on port 5555 for inbound BMP connections using Kafka server localhost:9092 and buffer of 16MB per router.

 ```
-sudo openbmpd -a $(uname -n) -k localhost -b 16 -p 5555 -l /var/log/openbmpd.log -pid /var/run/openbmpd.pid
+sudo collectord -a $(uname -n) -k localhost -b 16 -p 5555 -l /var/log/collectord.log -pid /var/run/collectord.pid
 ```

 > **NOTE**
 > The above command uses 'sudo' because openbmp is creating the log file /var/log/openbmp.log and updating the pid file /var/run/openbmp.pid, which normally are not writable to normal users.
-If the log and pid files are writable by the user running openbmpd, then sudo is not required.
+If the log and pid files are writable by the user running collectord, then sudo is not required.

 ### Run openbmp-mysql-consumer